 Visit A Local Market

-Chiang Mai cooking class usually start with a walk through a local market to get everything to make the dish.
+Chiang Mai cooking class usually starts with a walk through a local market to get everything to make the dish.
 Start the day off just as the locals do at the local market.
-Don’t expect to purchase any fake ray-bans or Chang tanks tops here!
+Don’t expect to purchase any fake ray-bans or Chang tank tops here!
 Part of Thai cooking is going to the local market daily to get fresh ingredients.

 Learn the Names Of Ingredients

 Curry is my go-to dish at any Thai restaurant.
-I love them all green, red, Penang, yellow, you name the curry I want it.
-On your Chiang Mai cooking class, you will learn how to make curry paste, which is necessary for all curry recipes.
-Be prepared for a workout, a lot of elbow grease is put into making curry paste by hand.
-After what seems like an eternity of mortaring I now have a new appreciation for every bite of curry I take.
+I love them all green, red, Penang, and yellow.
+You name the curry I want it.
+In your Chiang Mai cooking class, you will learn how to make the curry paste, which is necessary for all curry recipes.
+Be prepared for a workout.
+A lot of elbow grease is put into making curry paste by hand.
+After what seems like an eternity of mortaring, I now have a new appreciation for every bite of curry I take.